What You Need to Know About Construction Business Loans

 May Require High Credit Scores

-Because of the level of risk, lenders may want you to have high personal or business credit scores to assure them of the likelihood of you paying back the loan.
+Because of the level of risk, lenders may want you to have high personal credit scores and/or business credit scores to assure them of the likelihood you’ll pay back the financing.

 There May Be Other Fees